DougAnderson444/rdx/README.md

 Build a component in either pure Rhai or Rhai + Rust compiled to WASM.

+1. Get an eframe environment set up using [eframe_template](https://github.com/emilk/eframe_template) so you can test your app while you develop.
+2. Develop a [Wasm Component](https://component-model.bytecodealliance.org/) using [cargo-component](https://github.com/bytecodealliance/cargo-component).
+Create it using `cargo component new --lib <your_plugin_name>`.
+I like to add a `rustfmt.toml` file with `ignore = ["src/bindings.rs"]` becaus the generated bindings fail the format tests.

 ### Testing locally

 Make sure you have [`just`](https://just.systems/man/en/) installed and are using the latest version of stable rust by running `rustup update`.